jdelamer/csci-128/source/topics/intro.rst

 * It's actually not that bad, *if you put in the effort*
     * But that's why we're all here, right?

-* Real waring though: The class is dense and very accumulative, do not fall behind!
+* Real warning, though: The class is dense and very accumulative, do not fall behind!

 * The good news is, you get to make mistakes
 * You get to see if what you did works or not